plating, anodizing, & finishing Q&As since 1989

 2).
 Gold comes in various colors and it is possible that some are better IR reflectors; I don't know.

 3).
-If, as a kid, you ever did those experiments where you put Iron Filings [linked by editor to product info at Amazon] on a piece of paper and a magnet underneath and saw the flux lines, you will be able to easily appreciate that electrical flux lines are the same thing.
+If, as a kid, you ever did those experiments where you put iron filings [affil link] on a piece of paper and a magnet underneath and saw the flux lines, you will be able to easily appreciate that electrical flux lines are the same thing.
 The current follow the path of least resistance, which is definitely not into the tube except perhaps very near the ends.
 Electrodeposition occurs in proportion to the current density.
 Two solutions are: a) electroless gold; b) an anode running down the inside of the tube.
 I don't think 'b' is much of a problem.

 4).
 I don't think this will be a problem, but it's not something I have much experience in.